SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   threads per rank.

 The LL and CLL models are vectorized efficiently.
-These radiation reaction models represents a small overhead to the particle pusher.
+These radiation reaction models represent a small overhead to the particle pusher.

 The Niel model implementation is split into several loops to